lakshan698/lakshan698/README.md

 I am a **Data Science Undergraduate** at **SLIIT**, passionate about applying data-driven techniques and modern technologies to solve real-world problems. 🚀

-I am passionate about **Python, SQL, AI, Machine Learning and Data Science**, with a growing interest in **Full Stack Development**.
-I enjoy building end-to-end solutions—from cleaning raw data to deploying machine learning models and building web interfaces.
+I am passionate about **Data Engineering, AI/ML**.
+I enjoy building scalable end to end data pipelines, designing data solutions, and leveraging machine learning to solve real-world problems.

 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.